Everything You Need To Know About Electric Bikes

 Other questions answered in the Study Guide include ones about hub motors versus mid-drive motors, the differences between throttle and pedal assist, how to maintain your electric bike and battery longevity and range.
 In fact, a large part of the guide is set aside to describes batteries as their one of the most important aspect of any electric bike.
 It describes volts versus amps versus watt hours and explains the different kinds offered by Pedego, specifically the 36V and 48V options.
 It also states:

-“Pedego Canada uses lightweight, long-lasting lithium batteries with Samsung or Panasonic cells and an industry-leading two-year full replacement warranty.”
+“Pedego Canada uses lightweight, long-lasting lithium batteries with Samsung or Panasonic cells and an industry-leading two-year (Pedego now has a five-year prorated warranty on our batteries!) full replacement warranty.”

 To learn more about how to properly maintain your electric bike battery, read our article called, “Three Ways to Prolong Your Electric Bike Battery.”
 And for further details about content described in the Study Guide, we recommend you log on to the Blog section of the Pedego website where you’ll find entertaining stories such as the “35 Funniest Bike Racks in North America” as well as answers to practical questions such as, “Why Electric Bikes Don’t Recharge Batteries When In Use.”